Proudly Fighting

 • The behavior must either cause tangible personnel actions or be so severe that it makes the work environment hostile

 It’s important to note that sexual assault is a form of harassment.
-While most sexual harassment cases are based on a series of incidents, there are instances where a single incident is so severe it alters the terms and conditions of one’s employment.
+While most sexual harassment cases are based on a series of incidents, there are instances where a single occurrence is so severe that it alters the terms and conditions of one’s employment.

 According to the U.S. Equal Employment Opportunity Commission (EEOC), it is unlawful to harass an applicant or employee because of their sex.
 As discussed, harassment and discrimination are different, but the two words are often used interchangeably outside of a legal context.